rsepassi/norma/doc/design.md

 A simple Twitter bot that:
 1. Checks for mentions periodically (via cron job)
 2. Finds the original tweet being referenced
-3. Sends tweet content to an API for response generation
+3. Sends tweet content to Anthropic's Claude API for response generation
 4. Posts the response as a reply

 ## Architecture